Created Equal: Black Women in America

 Dr. Tamara Bertrand Jones currently serves as an Associate Professor of Higher Education in the Department of Educational Leadership and Policy Studies at Florida State University.
 Her research examines the sociocultural influences on socialization during graduate education and the professional experiences of underrepresented populations, particularly Black women, in academia.
 Her previous work as an administrator and program evaluator also influence her other research interests in culturally responsive assessment and evaluation.

-with Nicole Everett, of Conversations With Nicole, as moderator.
+With Nicole Everett, of Conversations With Nicole, as moderator.
 Nicole Everett, a native of Miami, Florida, is an alumnus of the Florida Agricultural and Mechanical University with undergraduate degrees in both Business Administration and Business Economics.
 She has served in the affordable housing arena for almost 20 years and volunteers with several community organizations and initiatives located in the Big Bend area.
 Nicole believes in the support of local businesses and artists.
 She is working towards becoming a major philanthropist with the hopes of funding art, housing and children initiatives.